Update: ‘Mercedes-Benz Vans sales improve marginally in 2021’ section updated.

 When Renault announced the Kangoo Van E-Tech Electric in March 2021, it said that it is equipping the all-new electric van with a 75 kW/245 Nm motor.
-However, in a new announcement, it confirmed a powerful, 90 kW/245 Nm motor.
-Moreover, the company mentioned a 45 kWh battery pack this time instead of the earlier stated 44 kWh unit.
+However, later it confirmed a more powerful, 90 kW/245 Nm motor.
+Moreover, the company revised the battery pack to 45 kWh instead of the earlier 44 kWh unit.

 The Renault EV allows the driver to choose from three regenerative modes.
 ‘B1’ is a limited regenerative mode suitable for highways and fast lanes.
 Then there’s a maximum regenerative mode called ‘B3,’ intended for use in traffic jams and on mountain roads.
 The third mode is the default ‘B2,’ and it offers a middle-ground between the other two modes.
 Expect the same levels to be available on the Mercedes EQT.

-The Mercedes EQT will have unique positioning.
-Taking birth in the Mercedes-Benz Vans division, it will further expand the German automaker’s range of electric vans.
-The Mercedes EQT is to be positioned as the entry-level model for families and leisure active personal vehicle buyers to enter the Mercedes-Benz family.
+Taking birth in the Mercedes-Benz Vans division, the Mercedes EQT will further expand the German automaker’s range of electric vans.
+The EQT is to be positioned as the entry-level model for families and leisure active personal vehicle buyers to enter the Mercedes-Benz family.

-According to a report from mbpassionblog, the Mercedes T-Class would be launched in Europe from spring 2022 (March-May 2022).
 The T-Class and EQT coming off the Citan platform would relatively be better equipped and lifestyle-oriented, targeting the VW Caddy range in Europe.
-Expect the EQT to enter production a few months after the T-Class.

-One competitor that the Mercedes EQT would watch out for is the VW ID.
-Buzz van arriving in 2022.
+We expect the EQT to enter production in the latter half of the year.
+One competitor that the Mercedes EQT will watch out for is the VW ID.
+Buzz that premieres in March.

 Mercedes T-Class & Mercedes EQT FAQs